Deltares/EPIC-api/docs/guides/install_on_centos.md

-# Installing on a CentOs machine:
+# Install on CentOS 7
-In this section you will find the steps to follow in order to install the latest Python and SQLite versions in a CentOs machine.
+In this section you will find the steps to follow in order to install the latest Python and PostgreSQL versions in a CentOs machine.
 These steps are a summarized walk-through from the references listed in the [references section](#references).

 ## Preparation
-In order to ensure the installation happens correctly it is better to first download, compile and install SQLite3, this way we guarantee the follow-up [installation of Python](#installing-python-39) will pick up said latest version.
+In order to ensure the installation happens correctly it is better to first download, compile and install the required packages, this way we guarantee the follow-up [installation of Python](#installing-python-39) will pick up said latest version.

 * Do a system update:
 ```bash